ronakkalvani/Deep-Learning-Techniques-To-Predict-Number-Of-Objects-In-Image-/README.md

 # Deep-Learning-Techniques-To-Predict-Number-Of-Objects-In-Image-

-Developed generic neural network for multi-class classification to predict number of objects in 16*16 RGBA image
+- Developed NN for fve way classifcation of 10k,16×16 RGBA images using softmax activation and cross entropy loss

-Applied soft-max activation at output layer of 5 neurons and utilized Cross Entropy Loss for back-propagation
+- Improved F1-score by varying hidden layer size and depth, and employing mini-batch SGD with adaptive learning rates

-Explored F1-score over different hidden layer depths using Mini batch stochastic gradient descent with adaptive learning rate depending on epoch over sigmoid and Relu activation and get maximum accuracy of 66%
+- Achieved a maximum accuracy of 76% across fve diferently shaped objects using sigmoid and ReLU activation